 While a lot of restaurants will serve alcohol, the ones that don't often have the better food.
 Or stay at the most awesome riad Chambres d'Amis and get the best of both worlds.

 If you want an introduction to proper Moroccan street food, contact Youssef, Amanda's husband, for a tour.
 He will show you hidden food treasures like tangia and hout quari, fish balls in a sandwich.

-He will also advise you on what not to say to vendors ie. I really like your balls!
-I was of course talking about the fish balls I had just eaten, but I guess there are some things a woman should never tell a guy she has just met, in Morocco or anywhere else.
+He will also advise you on what not to say to vendors, ie. "I really like your balls!"
+Even though in my defense he was serving me fish balls.
+I guess there are some things a woman should never tell a guy she has just met, in Morocco or anywhere else.

 Any specific questions or concerns when it comes to travel tips for women in Morocco?
-Please comment and Amanda & I will answer.
+Please comment, and Amanda & I will answer.